-- Meal Costs – Reimbursable amounts for meals must be in accordance with the travel policies and procedures of the local agency.
+- Meal Costs – Reimbursable amounts for meals must be in accordance with the State of California travel policies and procedures.

 - Lodging Costs – Shall be reimbursable at the conference rate.

 - Registration Fees – A $325.00 conference registration fee will be charged for each attendee.
 Fee to be paid prior to conference date.